Codecademy-Curriculum/MinimalAPI/lessons/outlines/Lesson 1_lesson_outline.md

 3. In ASP.NET Core Minimal APIs, the `MapGet()` method is used to define `GET` endpoints that retrieve data from the API.
 4. In ASP.NET Core Minimal APIs, route parameters can be captured from the URL using parameter binding and constraints to validate input.
 5. In ASP.NET Core Minimal APIs, the `MapPost()` method is used to define `POST` endpoints that create new resources in the API.
-6. In ASP.NET Core Minimal APIs, use `MapPost()` method with model binding to accept and process JSON data as C# objects.
+6. In ASP.NET Core Minimal APIs, the `MapPost()` method can be used with model binding to accept and process JSON data as C# objects.
 7. In ASP.NET Core Minimal APIs, model binding automatically maps HTTP request data to method parameters using various binding sources like route values, query strings, and request bodies.
 8. In ASP.NET Core Minimal APIs, the `MapPut()` method is used to define `PUT` endpoints that update existing resources in the API.
 9. In ASP.NET Core Minimal APIs, the `MapDelete()` method is used to define `DELETE` endpoints that remove resources from the API.